Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 ## Getting started

 To get the basic concepts of Ethereum visit [http://ethereum.org](http://ethereum.org/).
 For another introduction targeted for end users but also for developers and others, see [here](https://github.com/ethereum/wiki/wiki/Ethereum-introduction).
 If you want to get a deeper understanding, start by reading the [whitepaper](https://github.com/ethereum/wiki/wiki/White-Paper) and the [design rationale](https://github.com/ethereum/wiki/wiki/Design-Rationale).
-For a more formal review, read the [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).
-If you are interested in being a core developer, find a project that interests you, and start contributing to that (maybe pro-bono initially, until maintainers like you and decide to hire you).
+For a more formal review, read the [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) or the [Jello Paper](https://jellopaper.org/).
+If you are interested in being a core developer, find a project such as these ones that interests you, and start contributing to that (maybe pro-bono initially, until maintainers like you and decide to hire you).
 For Ethereum research and protocol architecture, visit [https://ethresear.ch](https://ethresear.ch/) as well as https://github.com/ethereum/wiki/wiki/R&D. If you are interested in developing smart contracts you can see [here](https://en.wikipedia.org/wiki/Ethereum#Programming_languages), as well as under [ÐApp Development](https://github.com/ethereum/wiki/wiki/%C3%90App-Development) (which is also in the sidebar).

 For getting started guides, see here